Jockey of Artemision

 The Jockey of Artemision is a large Hellenistic bronze statue of a young boy riding a horse, dated to around 150–140 BC.
 It is a rare surviving original bronze statue from Ancient Greece and a rare example in Greek sculpture of a racehorse.
-Most ancient bronzes were melted down for their raw materials some time after creation, but this one was saved from destruction when it was lost in a shipwreck in antiquity, before being discovered in the twentieth century.
+Most ancient bronzes were melted down for their raw materials sometime after creation, but this one was saved from destruction when it was lost in a shipwreck in antiquity, before being discovered in 1926.
 It may have been dedicated to the gods by a wealthy person to honour victories in horse races, probably in the single-horse race (Greek: κέλης - kēles).
 The artist is unknown.

 Discovery and display

 The statue was found in a shipwreck off Cape Artemision, in north Euboea, which was discovered in 1926.
 Also found in the wreck were parts of the Artemision Bronze.
 The first parts of the equestrian statue were recovered in 1928, with more pieces found in 1936 and/or 1937.
 The statue was reassembled, after restoration of the horse's tail and body, and it went on display at the National Archaeological Museum, Athens in 1972.